 If you'd like to offer your book as a paperback and/or audiobook, also take into account:

 To learn more about each, check out my guide to book editing.
-Freelance editors offer various packages where they can do multiple editing services for you.
-Thus, you likely won't need four separate jobs.
 Editing services are priced by the length of your manuscript.
-They aren't cheap.
-But, to avoid coming off as an amateur, you should absolutely take on the cost.
-I recommend the platform Fiverr for finding affordable freelancers - browse their editors.
+To avoid coming off as an amateur, you should absolutely take on the cost.
+To save you money, at Galdi Media, a single editor will do all the types of editing for you as part of one project.
+This is much cheaper than hiring multiple editors for each stage.
 Cover design for self-published booksThe majority of self-published books are sold on Amazon.
 The main avenues Amazon uses to market books - search results, on-site recommendations, email recommendations, and ads - all heavily feature covers.
 So, if your cover isn't high quality, your book will be at a severe disadvantage on Amazon, in addition to other major retailers.
 Tips for an effective book cover:

 Unless you've worked as a professional graphic designer at some point, I'd strongly suggest you do not design your own cover.
 A subpar cover is the quickest way an author can come off as an amateur.
 If potential readers see a bad cover, they likely not only won't read your book, but not even click your link to read your description.
-Once you've written down some ideas for your cover, hire a freelance cover designer and share your thoughts with them.
-Also provide links to the 10 or so books in your niche you identified.
+Once you've written down some ideas for your cover, hire a cover designer and share your thoughts with them.
+Provide links to books in your niche you've identified.
 A good designer can take this information and create various options for you.
 Once you choose an option and provide your feedback, the designer will take a second pass, integrating your input.
 Likely, you'd do one more round of nuanced feedback and updates, and then your cover will be done.
-A good cover designer can go for a few hundred bucks.
-Though this isn't cheap, again, avoiding coming off as an amateur is well worth the cost.
-Check out Fiverr's book cover designers.
+Check out Galdi Media's book cover design service.
 E-book file formatting for self-published booksOnce you've worked with editor(s) to arrive at the final draft of your manuscript, you need to convert it from your word-processing program into an appropriate file type for e-readers (Kindles, Nooks, iPads, etc).
 The primary file type for e-books is known as an ePub.
 It's compatible with all the major retailers and their associated e-readers.
 When creating an ePub file, you must achieve consistency in the style of your chapter headings and the spacing between chapters.
 If your book contains illustrations, charts, or other graphics, they need to be optimized for clarity.
 Fortunately, easy-to-use software systems enable you to format your files yourself.
 I recommend a tool called Vellum.
-You can try it for free.
-For a one-time purchase of $249.99, you'll gain access to their platform for both e-book and paperback formatting.
-If you plan to self-publish multiple books in both formats, this investment can be much less than the cost of hiring freelancers for each project.
-That being said, if you don't like doing any tech tasks on your own, many professionals on Fiverr are available to format your e-book for you.
+Or, you can let my team at Galdi Media format your e-book for you.
 Retailer submissions for self-published booksAs stated, most self-published books are sold on Amazon.
 The company offers authors a program known as KDP Select, which grants you special promotional opportunities in exchange for giving Amazon exclusive sales rights to the e-book format of the book.
 To learn more about KDP Select and whether it's a fit for you, check out my post on selling books on Amazon.
-If you don't opt for KDP Select, you can publish your e-book on other platforms too.
+Though I recommend most authors enroll in KDP Select, if you don't, you can publish your e-book on other platforms too.
 Here are links to create self-publishing accounts on the major retailers: Regardless of the platform(s) you publish on, before you submit your book, you'll need your final cover file and interior file.
 Once you have an account on a retailer platform, you should see an option to add a book.
 You'll be asked to submit your cover and interior files, plus fill out various fields, such as:

 If you want to go with a professional narrator, here are your three main options: